High-Protein Overnight Oats

 Do I have to use chia seeds?

 Technically, you do not have to include chia seeds in overnight oats.
-However, the texture will not thicken up properly, leaving you with runny oats.
+However, the texture will not thicken up properly.
 If you don’t have chia seeds, try equal parts ground flaxseed instead.

 Can I use instant oats?

-While most people enjoy overnight oats cold, they can also be served warm.
-Either heat them in a pot over low-medium or in the microwave in 15-second intervals until warm.
+Generally, overnight oats are enjoyed cold or at room temperature.
+However, if you prefer them warm, heat them in a pot over low-medium or in the microwave in 15-second intervals until warm.

 High protein overnight oats.